 ROAD CONDITIONS (also see Simpson Desert Regional info)

-Always remember to engage 4X4 before getting bogged, some vehicles with auto front hubs can't engage 4X4 unless they are moving, thus leaving you bogged in 2 wheel drive if you don't.
+Always remember to engage 4X4 before getting into difficult areas.Some vehicles with auto front hubs can't engage 4X4 unless they are moving, thus leaving you bogged in 2 wheel drive .
 Remember it's not just embarrassing; it's expensive to be recovered if you are on your own.
 It's advisable to leave the vehicle in 4X4 when the track surface gets a bit slippery, or even when it's dry.
-This won't damage the 4wd system, driving on dirt roads is what they're designed to do!
+This won't damage the 4wd system, and will improve your control in corners and actually lessen your fuel use.

-These websites will have info about official road closures and conditions.
+These websites below will have info about official road closures and conditions.

 https://www.dpti.sa.gov.au/OutbackRoads